stellardreams/stellardreams.github.io/_posts/2024-12-09-Nested-Blackholes.md

-I was watching comtent via BBC's Science Team via Youtube.
-It's a 5 hour video and I have gone through about 100 minutes of content.
+Via [BBC Earth Science's - so called 5 hours of mind-blowing content](https://www.youtube.com/watch?v=u6_wBEdQFf4) via Youtube.
+It's a 5 hour video and I have gone through a fair chunk of it.

-During the 100 minute mark of the segment, there is a female scientist speaking about Blackholes.
-I didnt get a chance to document the name of the researcher.

-I noticed that there was stuff that was documented to go around this Blackhole.
-But:
+Around the [22:55 minute mark](https://youtu.be/u6_wBEdQFf4?t=1350), [Dr. Andrea M. Ghez](https://en.wikipedia.org/wiki/Andrea_M._Ghez) is explaining some of her work and her research related to [Sag A *](https://en.wikipedia.org/wiki/Andrea_M._Ghez#Black_hole_at_the_Galactic_Center_(Sgr_A*))

+What piqued my interest around the 22:55 minute.
+On the visualization being displayed, there appears to be stuff going around and whatever is happening in the very center of Dr. Andrea's screen.
+- There is some phenomenon that has layers of purple, blue, green and a core of red.
+It has an elliptical orbit that is showcased in yellow.
+See screenshot above, directly from the source video.
-- It had a more oblong orbit.
-Kind of like Sedna's orbital eccentricity around the solar system.
-Which I have blogged about on here.
+- The orbit of this phenomenon reminds me of [Sedna's orbital eccentricity](https://en.wikipedia.org/wiki/Sedna_(dwarf_planet)#Orbit_and_rotation) around the solar system.
+Which I have blogged about here on Github [link](https://stellardreams.github.io/Sedna's-orbital-eccentricity/).
 And yes, these are different systems.
-Blackhole vs the Sun.
+As in, something going around, what looks to be like Sag A * (A Supermassive Blackhole) vs a rock like [Sedna](https://lweb.cfa.harvard.edu/~kenyon/pf/sedna/vid1.html) going around the Sun.
 - The other thing I noticed was that the stuff/object circling the Blackhole was moving in it's orbit, what seemed to be like varying speeds.
 So I started thinking.
-That either there is more mass around the areas where the object slows down.
-Or there are other/nested blackholes situated in these regions.
-Which would not only explain the orbital eccentricity of the object in motion.
+That either a.
+There is more mass around the areas where the object slows down.
+Or b.
+There are other/nested blackholes situated in these regions.
+Which would not only explains the orbital eccentricity of the object in motion.
 But the varying speeds around particular points.

 I make these observations without having looked at any data.
 Sans the one brief animation via the source above.
 Which I should link.
 I am not on the same machine.